SSI Disability vs. Social Security Disability Benefits: What’s the Difference Between SSI and SSDI?

 • Children and working-age adults who are either blind or have a qualifying disability.

-People aged 65 or older that meet the program’s low income and resource limits should automatically qualify for SSI benefits.
-Unlike Social Security disability, you don’t have to show your employment history to collect SSI disability.
+People aged 65 or older that meet the program’s low income and resource limits should qualify for SSI benefits.
+Unlike Social Security disability, you don’t need any work history to collect SSI.
 This is because the money for SSD benefits comes from a dedicated Social Security payroll tax.
-However, not all people work in jobs that pay into the Social Security trust funds.
-Some examples of people who might not qualify for SSD despite their work history include Realtors, teachers, and state or federal employees.
+However, not all people work in jobs that pay Social Security taxes.

-You must, however, fall below a certain income limit in order to qualify for SSI disability.
+Your limit in order to qualify for SSI.
 SSI calls this income Substantial Gainful Activity (SGA).
 Work is “substantial” if it involves significant physical or mental effort (or a combination of both).
 The program defines “gainful” as work that you perform for pay or profit, even if your employer fails to profit from it.

 What that means in plain English is that you cannot earn more than the amount shown above and qualify for SSI.
-This doesn’t mean, however, that all income you have access to will automatically count against you.
-Rent subsidies under HUD, for example, do not count as income when you apply for SSI.
+This doesn’t mean, however, that all income you have access to automatically counts against you.
+HUD rent subsidies, for example, do not count as income.
 There are several other exceptions as well.

 How Much SSI Disability Pays in Monthly Benefits

-The maximum SSI disability pays each month in 2023 is $914 for an individual and $1,371 per month for a married couple.
+The maximum SSI disability pays each month in 2025 is $967 for an individual.
+That amount tops out at $1,450 per month for a married couple.

 The Social Security Administration (SSA) can reduce this amount if you have money coming in from other sources.
 Some examples of what we mean include things like workers’ comp payments or VA benefits.